 If you constantly send too many friend requests within a short period, Facebook may temporarily block your ability to add new friends.
 This temporary block could last anywhere from a few hours up to several days depending upon the severity of your actions.

-It is necessary that you respect these limits and avoids engaging in such behavior; otherwise, repeated violations might lead to more severe consequences like account suspension.
+It is necessary that you respect these limits and avoid engaging in such behavior; otherwise, repeated violations might lead to more severe consequences like account suspension.
 Facebook Help Center.

 Alternative Options Like Following Instead